OmarAbdullahQ/llm_oop_project/answers.md

-# OOP Project Questions & Answers
+# OOP Project Questions & Answers Name: Omar Abdullah Al Qahtani

 ## 1. What is the difference between a class and an object?
 **Answer:** A class is a blueprint.
 An object is an instance created from that class.